Craigville Theological Colloquy

 Monday-Friday, July 9-13, 2018

-You may also wish to browse the other pages on our web site.
-You can read about our past gatherings (still being updated), discover where the Craigville Retreat Center is located (outer Cape Cod in Centerville), and enjoy pictures of the area and past gatherings.
+You may browse the other pages on our web site.
+You can read about our past gatherings (updates in progress), discover where the Craigville Retreat Center is located (outer Cape Cod in Centerville), and enjoy pictures of the area and past gatherings.

-The year’s colloquy will be the 35th colloquy for which many folk from various faiths and faith journeys have gathered for a time of discussion, reflection, challenge, worship, and prayer.
+The 2018 colloquy will be the 35th, at which many from various faiths and faith journeys have gathered for a time of discussion, reflection, challenge, worship, and prayer.
 We hope you find the topic and description interesting and will consider joining us.
 The roots of the Colloquy grew from efforts of leaders and thinkers within the United Church of Christ.
 Today the leadership, attendees, and speakers are broadly representative of Christ’s Church.

 In 2018, the nation is in the midst of multiple and engaging discussions about the stranger among us.
-Scripture invites to recognize that all people, all of God’s children, are or were once strangers within recent history (400 years or so – discounting for true natives of course).
+Scripture invites us to recognize that — across this nation’s history (400 years or so – discounting for true natives of course) — all people, all of God’s children, are or were once strangers.

 For up-to-date comments on happenings around the colloquy, check out our Facebook page: